ipalmer100/R-Studio-IE-3610-/README.md

 Midterm 2: Hypothesis Testing calculators (p-value, Type II error, etc.) - Use with Hypothesis Testing Formula Sheet.pdf

+Final Exam: Linear regression (use R file for data frames, excel for summary statistics)

 How to use:
 * Read your textbook question
   - Are you given statistics or a set of values?